programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Because you are using your local computer, `libvips` will populate `info.json` files for your images with your local server address as the reference.
 For your images to be properly displayed, they need to reference the server they are actually located on.

-After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the first `@id` field (v2) or `id` field (v3) to: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`/”.
+After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the first `@id` field (v2) or `id` field (v3) to: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`”.

-{% include figure.html filename="en-or-iiif-images-and-manifests-github-09.png" alt="Part of an info.json file for a IIIF image.
-Line 29 starting with '@id' is highlighted to show the edited image URI." caption="Figure 9.
+{% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="Part of an info.json file for a IIIF image.
+Line 3 starting with 'id' is highlighted to show the edited image URI." caption="Figure 5.
 The updated image URI in an info.json file for an uploaded IIIF image processed using libvips." %}

 <div class="alert alert-warning">
  Make sure you hit the green "commit" button to save your changes as you go!